Maltese people: History

-The current Maltese people, characterised by the use of the Maltese language and by Roman Catholicism, are the descendants – through much mixing and hybridisation – of colonists from Sicily and Calabria who repopulated the Maltese islands in the beginning of the second millennium after a two-century lapse of depopulation that followed the Ifriqiyian conquest by the Aghlabids in AD 870.
+The current Maltese people, characterised by the use of the Maltese language and by Latin Catholicism, are the descendants – through much mixing and hybridisation – of colonists from Sicily and Calabria who repopulated the Maltese islands in the beginning of the second millennium after a two-century lapse of depopulation that followed the Ifriqiyian conquest by the Aghlabids in AD 870.

 A genetic study by Capelli et al. indicates that Malta was barely inhabited at the turn of the tenth century and was likely to have been repopulated by settlers from Sicily and Calabria who spoke Siculo-Arabic.

-Previous inhabitants of the islands – Phoenicians, Romans, Byzantines – did not leave many traces, as most nameplaces were lost and replaced.
+Previous inhabitants of the islands – Phoenicians, Romans, Byzantines – did not leave many traces, as most place names were lost and replaced.

 The Normans conquered the island in 1091 and completely re-Christianised them by 1249.
 This re-Christianisation created the conditions for the evolution of the Maltese language from the now extinct Siculo-Arabic dialect.

 The influences on the population after this have been fiercely debated among historians and geneticists.
 The origins question is complicated by numerous factors, including Malta's turbulent history of invasions and conquests, with long periods of depopulation followed by periods of immigration to Malta and intermarriage with the Maltese by foreigners from the Mediterranean, Western and Southern European countries that ruled Malta.
 The many demographic influences on the island include: